MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Parameters

 *`dwHoverTime`*\
-The new delay, in milliseconds, which the mouse cursor must hover over an item before it is selected.
+The new delay, in milliseconds, which the mouse cursor must hover over an item before it's selected.
 If the default value is passed, the time is set to the default hover time.

 ### Return Value